dojo/docs/dojo/NodeList.rst

 Animation
 ---------

 Adding animation to lists of nodes requires including the module ``dojo.NodeList-fx`` which adds the required methods to instances of ``dojo.NodeList``.
-Please refer to `dojo.NodeList-fx <dojo/NodeList-fx>`_ for details.
+Please refer to :ref:`dojo.NodeList-fx <dojo/NodeList-fx>` for details.